sonic-net/SONiC/doc/pic/hld_fpmsyncd.md

 -->

 - When the feature is disabled, there should be no impact to Warmboot and Fastboot.
+- When the feature is enabled, there will be no impact to Fastboot support
-- When the feature is enabled, there will be no warmboot nor fastboot support.
+- When the feature is enabled, there will be no warmboot support.
 - Nexthop group ID reconciliation as part of the warm-boot is not currently supported

 When the feature is enabled, NHG ID will be managed by FRR which will change after FRR related process or BGP container restart.